swcarpentry/python-novice-inflammation/_episodes/03-lists.md

 last element in the list, `-2` the second to last, and so on.
 Because of this, `odds[3]` and `odds[-1]` point to the same element here.

-If we loop over a list, the loop variable is assigned elements one at a time:
+If we loop over a list, the loop variable is assigned to its elements one at a time:

 ~~~
 for number in odds: